ayumi-cloud/sc-legal-module/README.md

 ## Semantic Versioning ✅

-The Security Module code uses [Semantic Versioning](https://semver.org/).
+The legal Module code uses [Semantic Versioning](https://semver.org/).

 We have two types of releases, Major releases (3.0.0, 3.1.0, 3.2.0 etc.) and point releases (3.0.1, 3.0.2 etc.).